amitbcp/self_driving_projects/traffic_sign_classifier/writeup_template.md

 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
+#### 1. Basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is `34799`
-* The size of the validation set is ?
+* The size of the validation set is `4410`
-* The size of test set is ?
+* The size of test set is `12630`
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is `(32, 32, 3)`
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is `43`

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...